willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 Model attention as 2D Gaussian about the centre of gaze and investigate the use of the Wasserstein (a.k.a.
 Earth Mover's) metric in calculating the difference between the attention maps and the

+**Jitter analysis**: The camera motion in BEOID causes considerable deviation in attention maps when compared with the L2 distance, a better metric would be the Earth movers distance which considers a 2D array as piles of earth on a surface, the distance between the two piles of earth is computed as the minimum effort required to shift earth such that the first array is transformed into the second one.
+The attention maps with large jitter in BEOID that are considered 'good', i.e. between frames the attention map consistently highlights the same object will have a low distance whereas those attention maps that truly are 'jittery', i.e objects highlighted in one attention map are not highlighted in the next attention map, would have a high distance.

 **LRP vs EBP**, We only discovered LRP late into the project, its focus on producing discriminative attention maps makes it an ideal candidate for